JackKCWong/vichat/README.md

 * `ctrl+s` to send the full chat, the result will be appended to the end of the current buffer, just like a usual chat experience.

-* `ctrl+t` to send the full chat, but the result will be put to a new buffer, useful when you want to ask a simple question that doesn't require context.
+* `ctrl+t` to send the full chat, but the result will be put to a new buffer, useful when you want to ask many simple questions that doesn't require context.
+Saves token usages.